Benex254/FastAnime/README.md

 ### External Dependencies

-The only required external dependency, unless you won't be streaming, is [MPV](https://mpv.io/installation/), which i recommend installing with [uosc](https://github.com/tomasklaen/uosc) and [thumbfast](https://github.com/po5/thumbfast) for the best experience since they add a better interface to it.
+The only required external dependency, unless you won't be streaming, is [MPV](https://mpv.io/installation/), which i recommend installing with [uosc](https://github.com/tomasklaen/uosc) :fire: and [thumbfast](https://github.com/po5/thumbfast) for the best experience since they add a better interface to it.

 > [!NOTE]
 >